 Meanwhile, the Backpages operation was making millions by the boatload.

-It's all part of the dark and nasty world of the end of the newspaper business as we know it, an epochal moment in American history full of leeches and slugs and the swampy backwater crap of the news flush
+It's all part of the dark and nasty world of the end of the newspaper business as we know it, an epochal moment in American history full of leeches and slugs and the swampy backwater crap of the news flush.

 The reason I mention it is because I'm an independent author and I was there to see a lot of these events or their outcomes first hand and maybe I've got some more interesting stories to tell